PragyaMaroti/healthbot/Progess.md

   Task: Work on Twilio and its documentation(Manya)
         Work on APIs(Pragya)
   Akansha on vacation, moreover her laptop hv issues and ain't working.
-  Reet left us a week ago, has lots of clg work, might join in further projects.